olibartfast/object-detection-inference/README.md

 ## TO DO
 * Planning to restore and update inference on tensorflow models from object detection API
 * Inference on pytorch models from torchvision object detection API
-* Inference on more recent yolo models
-* Factory pattern for detector object creation
-* Add support for inference with openvino and tensorrt
+* Add support for inference with onnxruntime, openvino and tensorrt

 ## References
 * Using GStreamer to receive a video stream and process it with OpenCV: